sclem/pfcrypto/README.md

 ## Changelog

+#### 03/13/2020:

+* Change to use api.alternative.me/v1/ticker, coinmarketcap/v1 is deprecated.

 #### 02/07/18:

 * Address support for referencing coins by ticker symbol.
 Set the personal capital security ticker to "$SYMBOL", such as "$BTC"